Mean-Field Sampling for Cooperative Multi-Agent Reinforcement Learning: Conclusion and Future Works

 \section{Conclusion and Future Works}

 This work develops subsampling for mean field MARL in a cooperative system with a global decision-making agent and $n$ homogeneous local agents.
 We propose \texttt{SUBSAMPLE-MFQ} which learns each agent’s best response to the mean effect from a sample of its neighbors, allowing an exponential reduction on the sample complexity of approximating a solution to the MDP.
-We provide a theoretical analysis on the optimality gap of the learned policy, showing that the learned policy converges to the optimal policy with the number of agents $k$ sampled at the rate $\tilde{O}(1/\sqrt{k})$ validate our theoretical results through numerical experiments.
-We further extend this result to the non-tabular setting with infinite state and action spaces. \\
+We provide a theoretical analysis on the optimality gap of the learned policy, showing that (with high probability) the learned policy converges to the optimal policy with the number of agents $k$ sampled at the rate $\tilde{O}(1/\sqrt{k})$, and validate our theoretical results through numerical experiments.
+We show that the decay rate is maintained, on expectation, when the reward functions are stochastic and when agents learn from a single trajectory on historical data through off-policy $Q$-learning.
+Finally, we extend this result to the non-tabular setting with infinite state and action spaces under assumptions of a linear MDP model.

-We recognize several future directions.
-Firstly, this model studies a `star-network' setting to model a single source of density.
-It would be fascinating to extend this subsampling framework to general networks.
-We believe expander-graph decompositions \citep{anand2023pseudorandomness,10.1145/1391289.1391291} are amenable for this.
-A second direction would be to find connections between our sub-sampling method to algorithms in federated learning, where the rewards can be stochastic.
-A third direction of this work would be to consider the setting of truly heterogeneous local agents.
-Finally, it would be exciting to generalize this work to the online setting without a generative oracle: we conjecture that tools from recent works on stochastic approximation \citep{pmlr-v151-chen22i} and no-regret RL \citep{jin2021vlearningsimpleefficient} might be valuable.
+\paragraph{Limitations and future work.} Our current work assumes that the global and local agents cooperate to optimize a structured reward under a specific dynamic model.
+While this model is more general than the federated learning setting, one direction would be to extend our algorithms and analysis to weaker network assumptions.
+We believe our framework, which can handle dense subgraphs, as well as expander-graph decompositions \citep{10.1145/1391289.1391291,anand2023pseudorandomness,anand2025pseudorandomnessexpanderrandomwalks} may be amenable for this.
+Secondly, our current work incorporates mild heterogeneity among agents and assumes they are cooperative; thus, another avenue would be to consider settings with competitive agents or more complex agent heterogeneity.
+Finally, it would be exciting to generalize this work to the online no-regret setting.

+\paragraph{Societal Impacts.} This work is theoretical and foundational in nature.
+As such, while it enables more scalable multi-agent algorithms, it is not tied to any specific applications or deployments.